ivoelbert/infinits/README.md

 const evens: Infinits<number> = Infinits.range().map((x: number) => x % 2 === 0);
 ```

--   ### `zipLong`
+-   ### `Infinits.zipLong`

 Takes any number of lists and returns a list of tuples.
-Nth element in the new list is a tuple made from the Nth element each list.
+Nth element in the new list is a tuple made from the Nth element of each list.

 The resulting list's length will be that of the longest list. `undefined` will be used to fill the holes.